Murray Nossel responds to questions from participants in our webinar, Creating Change: Storytelling for Advocacy

 How do we deal with dangerous stories?
 Stories that may be harmful to other people or groups?

-The question of harm is complex and context dependent.
+The question of harm is complex and context-dependent.
 However, there are a number of general rules that are strictly necessary to avoid harming others, either consciously or unconsciously.
 First is always to obtain the consent of anyone whose story you’re telling.
 Secondly, if you are talking about on behalf of a marginalized or vulnerable group, you need to consult with trusted members of that group about any potential harm that may arise.
 I work with many groups (e.g. LGBT, sex workers, drug users) whose practices are outlawed in their countries of residence.
 The personal and community risks of sharing their stories is always a topic of discussion.

 It’s not always easy to figure out how to proceed.
-Change takes risk.
+Change takes a risk.
 Telling personal stories to affect change has to be carefully considered as part of a change strategy.
 Therefore risk assessment is crucial.
 Finally, individuals should never tell a personal story until they are ready and confident to share it in public.

-What are the most creative and empowering ways that you have seen stories being told, particularly among more vulnerable communities where communication of their stories can be more difficult (children etc.)?
+What are the most creative and empowering ways that you have seen stories being told, particularly among more vulnerable communities where communication of their stories can be more difficult (children, etc.)?

 There are myriad ways to convey stories creatively.
 Social media, live storytelling events, exhibitions, theater, both in formal settings and street theater.
-In the late 80s, when AIDS activists in New York City weren’t getting responses from government agencies, they engaged in street theater, pushed the boundaries of their art making, and shared stories in political and town hall gatherings.
+In the late 80s, when AIDS activists in New York City weren’t getting responses from government agencies, they engaged in street theater, pushed the boundaries of their art-making, and shared stories in political and town hall gatherings.
 Of course, children are always responsive to storytelling (think about ‘Once upon a time’.)
 But depending on the country and culture and age, children are attracted to different mediums.
 Oral storytelling is very popular in Africa and India, but perhaps kids in the USA are more attracted to electronic images.
 Note that I’m assuming you are talking about reaching children through advocacy, rather than using the stories of children in advocacy campaigns.
 That is an extremely subtle and complex topic, and I’ll refer you here to this helpful manual from Unicef.

-It’s possible to tell a full, richly elaborated story in 4 mins.
+It’s possible to tell a full, richly elaborated story in 4 minutes.
 To gather the kind of attention needed to command that amount of time, the story needs a powerful beginning and a tightly woven sequence of sensory descriptions that will move the characters and actions forward.
-But this doesn’t mean that every story has to be four minutes.
+But this doesn’t mean that every story has to be 4 minutes long.
 In my experience of attending film festivals and markets, you have thirty seconds to tell the story of your film.
 In this case, you have to hone the story down to a sequence of main points.
 The length of each story is obviously determined by the particular needs and circumstances of each situation.
 Whatever the length, whether it’s thirty seconds or four minutes, preparation is key.
 Part of this is to know your ending.
 Your ending – the destination – gives your story thrust, momentum, direction.

 If your listeners trust that you know where you’re going, they’ll stay with you.
 But if they feel that you’ve lost your direction and you’re going off point, you’ll most likely lose them.